LittleMc2x2 Studio Monitor Controller

 Simple and elegant gear with multiple functions for your studio monitoring – LittleMc is the solution.

-LittleMc2x2 allow you to select between multiple inputs and outputs, making it easy to compare your DAW mix to a reference mix from your CD, DVD or MP3 player, or to audition your mix on your studio reference monitors or your hi-fi speakers with a switch changeover, and with additional Phase and Mono Compatibility test option.
+LittleMc2x2 Studio Monitor Controller allows you to select between multiple inputs and outputs, making it easy to compare your DAW mix to a reference mix from your CD, DVD or MP3 player, or to audition your mix on your studio reference monitors or your hi-fi speakers with a switch changeover with additional Phase and Mono Compatibility test feature.

 Custom built from quality parts in an elegant (Dark Bronze Mica/Wooden Dark Mahogany Oak) and massive desktop box, with common and really nice (Phase Invert/Stereo/Mono) monitoring functions.
 LittleMc will not change your sound due to solod state discrete fully balanced circuit, no relation between L and R sides on normal operation mode.